reactjs/react.dev/beta/src/pages/reference/usestate.md

 </Sandpack>

 Initializer functions run during rendering.
-This is why [they should be pure functions](/learn/keeping-components-pure).
+This is why [they should be pure](/learn/keeping-components-pure).
 In other words, your **initializer functions should only calculate and return the initial state**.
 They should not try to "do" things or set state.

 If you don't have a particular reason to use an initializer, you can stick with passing the initial state directly.